metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 # General Information
 This is the documentation for version 2.0 of "classical\_extras".
-There may be beta versions later than this - check [my github site](https://github.com/MetaTunes/picard-plugins/releases) for newer releases.
+There may be beta versions later than this - check [my github site](https://github.com/MetaTunes/picard-plugins) for newer releases (make sure that the "metabrainz/2.0" branch is selected).
 For further help, please review [the forum thread](https://community.metabrainz.org/t/classical-extras-plugin/300217) or post any new questions there.
 It only works with Picard version 2.0, **NOT** earlier versions.
+If you are using Picard 1.4.x, please choose the "1.0" branch [on github](https://github.com/MetaTunes/picard-plugins) and use the latest release there - also use the [earlier forum thread](https://community.metabrainz.org/t/classical-extras-plugin/300217).

 This version has only been tested with FLAC and mp3 files.
 It does work with m4a files, but Picard does not write all m4a tags (see further notes for iTunes users at the end of the "works and parts tab" section).
 "Classical Extras" populates hidden variables in Picard with information from the MusicBrainz database about the recording, artists and work(s), and of any containing works, passing up through mutiple work-part levels until the top is reached.
 The "Options" page (Options->Options->Plugins->Classical Extras) allows the user to determine how these hidden variables are written to file tags, as well as a variety of other options.